f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 <h3>13: Format specific status display</h3>

-When the display is active the background turns from the surrounding grey color to dark green.
+When the display is active the background turns from the surrounding gray color to dark green.
+It shows informatory or status messages that are particular to each format.

 <h4>13.1: D-Star status display</h4>

 ![DSD D-Star status](../../../doc/img/DSDdemod_plugin_dstar_status.png)

-These are the standard D-Star embedded information that is read from the header frame.
+These is the standard D-Star embedded information that is read from the header frame.

 <h5>13.1.1: Repeater 1 callsign</h5>
 <h5>13.1.2: Repeater 2 callsign</h5>